jshaffstall/anvil-practices/README.md

 ## Open Source Anvil App Engine

 Anvil has released their engine to run Anvil apps as open source.
 This means you can run an Anvil app on any Linux server.
 You could run it from your home machine if you wanted, although that would be an odd choice for a production app.
-More typically you could use a cloud based Linux server, such as from DigitalOcean.
+More typically you could use a cloud based Linux server, such as from DigitalOcean or AWS Lightsail.

 The advantages of this approach: